How to groom a Pomeranian?

 Pic Credit - wagwalking

-Be sure to clip your pet’s toenails with dog toenail clippers once every 6 to eight weeks. manicure keeps your dog’s paws healthy and prevents him from scratching upon jumping up. take care to not trim nails too close as this may hurt your pet.
-Use Andis premium nail clipper, it has a heavy-duty stainless steel clipper.
-Sharpened & heat-treated for strength.
+Be sure to clip your pet’s toenails with dog toenail clippers once every six to eight weeks.
+A manicure keeps your dog’s paws healthy and prevents him from scratching upon jumping up.
+Take care not to trim nails too close, as this may hurt your pet.
+Use the Andis premium nail clipper; it has a heavy-duty stainless steel clipper.
+Sharpened and heat-treated for strength.
 Safety stops over-cutting.
-Safety lock on the handle for safe storage.
+A safety lock on the handle for safe storag

 Teeth